 If some currencies fluctuate more than others, you can price your product higher in that market to mitigate any risks and cover potential losses.

 If you allow buy-now-pay-later, then you can price this more expensively to cover potential future currency risk.
 This way, customers will be more likely to pay instantly at a lower price.
 This is a great way to limit the amount of time that you spend exposed to the currency market.

 Have a contact in that market

-Looking to others for advice is also crucial here when entering new markets, whether it is an internet acquaintance who lives in that area, or perhaps someone you know who has previously sold in that market.
+Looking to others for advice is also crucial when entering new markets, whether it is an internet acquaintance who lives in that area or someone you know who has previously sold in that market.
 This can help because they will already have a feel for the market.
-They may already have an understanding of the target audience and their preferences, mentality, affluency, as well as any culture differences.
+They may already understand the target audience and their preferences, mentality, affluence, and any cultural differences.